joerg-walter-de/dokumente/satzung_en.md

 * Members are paying fees in accordance with the membership fee regulations.
 The executive committee may under special cirumstances decide membership fees on a case by case basis by simple majority.

 #### § 7 FUNDING
-* The association funds its duties(TODO) and projects through membership fees, donations, allocations and other financial means as long as they are no in contradiction to the nonprofit purposes of the association.
+* The association funds its purposes(TODO) and projects through membership fees, donations, allocations and other financial means as long as they are no in contradiction to the nonprofit purposes of the association.
 * Non-artistic private projects may be realized with the means of the association.
 In this case fees are charged that have been set by the association.

 #### § 8 ORGANS
 * The organs of Welcome Werkstatt are the general meeting and the executive committee.

 #### § 9 GENERAL MEETING
-* Die Mitgliederversammlung besteht aus den Mitgliedern von Welcome Werkstatt.
+* The general meeting is comprised of the members of Welcome Werkstatt.
-* Die ordentliche Mitgliederversammlung wird jedes Jahr vom Vorstand einberufen.
+* The regular general meeting is convined annually by the executive committee.
 * Die Einladung zur Mitgliederversammlung ist den Mitgliedern in Textform unter Angabe von Ort, Zeit und Tagesordnung mindestens vier Wochen vorher, bei außerordentlichen Mitgliederversammlungen mindestens zwei Wochen vorher zu übersenden.
 * Es kann eine außerordentliche Mitgliederversammlung einberufen werden.
 Dazu ist entweder ein Beschluss des Vorstandes oder ein Antrag von einem Drittel der Mitglieder notwendig.
 * Anträge von Mitgliedern, die zusätzlich auf die Tagesordnung gesetzt werden sollen, müssen vom Einladenden mindestens eine Woche vor dem Termin in Textform an alle Mitglieder geschickt werden.